c-rutter/imabc/README.md

 ### target\_fun

-a user defined function that takes in a vector of all parameters being calibrated and returns a simulated value for each subtarget as a vector.
+A user defined function that takes in a vector of all parameters being calibrated and returns a simulated value for each subtarget as a vector.
-The current version of the code converts each row the simulate parameters data frame (parm\_draws) into a vector that is passed to this function.
+The current version of the code converts each row of the simulate parameters data frame (parm\_draws) into a vector that is passed to this function.
 This means that the order of the parameters can matter.
 The order that the parameters are given to this function is determined by the order they are defined in define\_priors().
-On the opposite side the order that imabc expected the simulated target values is the same as the order they are defined in define\_targets().
+Correspondingly, the order that imabc expected the simulated target values is the same as the order they are defined in define\_targets().
 This is something that we could change with some moderate tweaks to the code but will be partially